nochadisfaction/pixelated/fixes/admin-layouts.md

 ## Overview

-This document outlines the admin layout architecture for the Gradiant project, explaining the relationship between different layout components and their usage.
+This document outlines the admin layout architecture for the Pixelated project, explaining the relationship between different layout components and their usage.

 Admin layouts provide a consistent structure for administrative pages, including navigation, authentication checks, and responsive design.
 The project is currently transitioning from React-based admin pages to Astro-based pages for improved performance.